 Culture.
 Living nomadically is integral to our sense of national identity.
-We keep the culture moving with our livestock as the seasons change and living in traditional ger.
+We keep the culture moving with our livestock as the seasons change and living in a traditional ger.

 Finally, we are famous for our ethnic groups.
 We have 21 unique ethnic groups.

-The most important thing for me personally, is I am just proud of being an independent country with a strong democracy.
+The most important thing for me personally is I am just proud of being an independent country with a strong democracy.
 We maintain all of our culture and traditions even though Mongolia is between two giant countries.

 I love Gobi.
 Gobi is the opposite of where I grew up.
 I like the Gobi atmosphere and just the feeling I get when I’m there.

-When I was young I did not eat meat in the summertime, except dried meat.
+When I was young, I did not eat meat in the summertime, except dried meat.
 My grandmother said we could not eat hot and heavy meat in the hot summer.
-To this day I still feel heavy if I eat meat in the summer.
-But generally my favourite food is boiled meat, especially sheep or horse meat.
+To this day, I still feel heavy if I eat meat in the summer.
+But generally, my favourite food is boiled meat, especially sheep or horse meat.

 There are many different Mongolian dishes.
 Khorhog, boodog, shorlog, boiled intestine and boiled head and feet, fried liver with tail, rice boiled in blood etc. I love all of those dishes.
 It really depends on travellers if they want to experience new dishes really.

 Last year I guided a group that wanted to visit and have dinner with a nomadic family.
-The family prepared a special dinner for them including boiled heads and feet of sheep with vegetables.
+The family prepared a special dinner for them, including boiled heads and feet of sheep with vegetables.
 Some of the clients really enjoyed the local dish, but others found the food really challenging.
 Looking at heads or intestines boiling in the big pot is not an enjoyable thing for some clients.
 Many people in the group had trouble with the head meat, not to mention squeezing such a large group of people into a traditional ger.

-But if the group likes to have new dishes of course we can suggest our clients local Mongolian food.
+But if the group likes to have new dishes, of course, we can suggest our clients local Mongolian food.

-Definitely, we will taste airag and I hope we will see how mares are milked and airag is made.
+Definitely, we will taste airag and I hope we will see how mares are milked, and airag is made.

 Mongolian society is not entirely ready to accept such things openly.
 I haven’t seen homosexuals walking openly like holding hands in the streets here yet.
 Although we have moved to a democratic society since the 1990s, we still have some of the same old patterns, especially in rural areas, where we find this topic very strange.
 Unfortunately, some people strongly disagree with LGBT people.